GauriP/machine-learning/projects/capstone/project_report_template.md

 ### Improvement

 There were a few improvements I would like to do on the project going forward.
 I would like to include and use the outcome-subtype column in the analysis in some way that it reflects with the output column.
 One more improvement that I would like to do going forward is gather the groups for all the breeds and separate them based on groups rather than the breed name.
 E.g. we know that chihuahua and shitzu are toy dog breeds and german shepherds and collies are herding breeds.
 I would like to separate the dog based on the breed group rather than the breed name.
 This would reduce the number of categories we have and might give a better idea on adoption preference for people in general.Based on the animal breed we can figure out the weight range that dog is expected to be.
 This would give an idea of the size of the animal.
-We can get an idea if people bigger or smaller animals.
+We can get an idea if people prefer bigger or smaller animals.

-As we can see form the results on the kaggle leader board , better solutions do exist for this dataset, but the difference solution implemented here and the winning solution is not huge but it get more difficult as we try to find the best combinations of parameters for tuning the algorithm.
+As we can see form the results on the kaggle leader board , better solutions do exist for this dataset, but the difference solution implemented here and the winning solution is not huge but it get more difficult to reach that level as we try to find the best combinations of parameters and beter features for tuning the algorithm.

 -----------